GodlyJagex/RTSBOARDGAME/README.md

 ### Game Setup
  Each player starts with a empty Resource pool to track their Gold/Wood/Stone, A Town Center with 20 durability and 10 population cap and each player starts with 5 empty building slots.
 ### Winning and Losing the game
- Players lose the game when their Town Centers is destroyed by it's durability reaching 0 Players win the game when all other players Town Centers are destoyed
+ Players lose the game when their Town Center is destroyed.
+ Players win the game when all other players Town Centers are destoyed

 ### Turn Structure